LangUMS/langums/README.md

 - `#define KEY VALUE` will add a new macro definition, all further occurences of `KEY` will be replaced with `VALUE`.
 You can override previous definitions by calling `#define` again.
 - `#undef KEY` will remove an already existing macro definition
 - `#include filename` will fetch the contents of `filename` and copy/ paste them at the `#include` point.
 Note that unlike C the filename is not enclosed in quotes `"`.
+- `#src filename` will set the input .scx filename for this code file.
+This allows you to skip passing the `--src` option to the compiler.
+- `#dst filename` will set the output .scx filename for this code file.
+This allows you to skip passing the `--dst` option to the compiler.

 ## Template functions